 That's what Joshu attacked.

-The second "Chinese" Translation seems different, for Joshu said he "defeated" the old woman.
+The second, the Chinese translation of the Koan seems different, for Joshu said he "defeated" the old woman.

-That's just another confusing turn for it relates to another superstitious belief that a fully enlightened Person could "defeat" a lesser enlightened person.
+That's just another confusing turn for it relates to another superstitious belief that a fully enlightened Person can "defeat" a lesser enlightened person.

 The comment explicitly points to this common belief just to intensify reader's the confusion.